mrsilver76/groupmachine/README.md

 - Fixed a bug where the version checker formatted version numbers using .NET conventions instead of semantic versioning.
 - Moved content sorting by date earlier in the process to support imputing and improve debugging with logs.
 - Tidied up logging and removed superfluous entries.
+- Default hashing switched to MD5 for faster performance; accidental collisions in typical libraries remain vanishingly rare.
+- Added `-us` (`--use-sha`) to enable SHA-256/512 for cryptographic-grade duplicate detection.
+- Capped parallel threads for hashing and linking to prevent `SEHException` crashes on NAS and network drives.

 ### 1.1.0 (12 September 2025)